dylandjian/dylandjian.github.io/src/pages/world-models/index.md

 <br />

-The hidden state is updated, the probabilities are calculated with a softmax (to transform the output to a probability distribution that sums to 1) and the variance $σ^2$ is exponentiated.
+The hidden state is updated, the probabilities are calculated with a softmax (to transform the output to a probability distribution that sums to 1) and the variance $σ$ is exponentiated.
 All these 3 vectors are shaped to correspond to (*batch\_size, sequence\_length, n\_gaussians, latent\_dimension*).

 Then is the definition of our loss function.